orcc/rvccaltut/doc/Tutorial.md

 Each state transition consists of three parts: the original state, a list of action tags, and the following state.
 For instance, in the transition ```init (readT) --> waitA;``` we have ```init``` as the original state, ```readT``` as the action tag, and ```waitA``` as the following state.
 The way to read this is that if the schedule is in state ```init``` and an action tagged with ```readT``` occurs, the schedule will subsequently be in state ```waitA```.

-The example above shows how we can make impementation simpler and more readable.
-But in fact, it complicicates the computation: in the original ```IterSelect``` actor we had only three actions and here we have them four.
+The example above shows how we can make implementation simpler and more readable.
+But in fact, it complicates the computation: in the original ```IterSelect``` actor we had only three actions and here we have them four.
-Let's review a simpler example to learn how we can avoid incresing complexity using *schedules*.
+Let's review a simpler example to learn how we can avoid increasing complexity using *schedules*.

 Actor ```AlmostFairMerge``` merges two streams almost fair, as it is biased with respect to which input it starts reading from.
 But once it is running, it will strictly alternate between the two:
 ```